-There are many examples of diversion programs and deferred sentencing available for certain crimes and, for certain offenders.
+There are diversion programs and deferred sentencing available for certain crimes and, for certain offenders.
 These Diversion Programs include MCL 769.4a for domestic violence, MCL 333.7411 for certain drug crimes, the Holmes Youth Training Act or HYTA for most offenses committed by persons between the ages of 17 and 26, and deferred sentencing under MCL 771.1.
 Schmierlaw has experience with helping individuals who have been criminally charged, to take advantage of any available diversion program and will aggressively fight for your right to take advantage of these alternatives.
 Having a full understanding of these programs and knowing whether you are eligible to participate should be an important factor when considering your case and how you will proceed.
 And getting it right the first time is essential, because you don't automatically get a redo later.

-In addition, because the conviction will be set-aside and not considered a conviction, you will not suffer any of the collateral damage a conviction for domestic violence may have such as affecting your gun rights or being able to travel.
+In addition, because the conviction will be set-aside and not considered a conviction, you will not suffer any of the collateral damage a conviction for domestic violence may have on you such as affecting your gun rights or being able to travel.

 One significant benefit of 7411 is that the conviction does not get reported to the Secretary of State, so you don't face the one-year mandatory suspension that accompanies a dog crime conviction.
 Most drug convictions result in a one-year suspension which mandates a minimum 30 days hard suspension, after which you can appeal to the Circuit Court for a restricted license so you can at least drive to work.